 CAG Translational Hematology

-The vision of the CAG in Translational Hematology is to improve the outcome of treatment for patients with blood cancer.
+The vision of CAG Translational Hematology is to improve the treatment, quality of life and survival for patients with blood cancer.

-The initially focus is on acute myeloid leukemia (AML) and myeloid dysplastic syndrome (MDS), with the aim to expand the work to other types of blood cancer.
+The focus is initially on acute myeloid leukemia (AML) and myeloid dysplastic syndrome (MDS), with the aim to expand the research to other types of blood cancer.

 - Have an immediate impact on how blood cancer patients are treated today

 - Improve the understanding of genetic, epigenetic and molecular mechanisms leading to blood cancers

 - Suggest new validated targets for the development of anti-cancer therapy